 Helping newborn babies to healthier lives

-By detecting which children that have a compromized skin barrier at birth, there is a potential to identify those with a higher risk of developing eczema, allergies, or asthma.
+By detecting which children have a compromised skin barrier at birth, there is a potential to identify those with a higher risk of developing eczema, allergies, or asthma.
 Then those children could be managed differently.
 Through preventive healthcare the risk could be reduced of children developing these conditions that severely affect their lives — and also become a huge burden to the healthcare system.

 A life science company’s perspective on AI

 The neural net uses the data to help us find the useful answers that we are looking for.

 The Peltarion platform allows us to focus on solving problems.
 Faster.